 Using the bipartite tester of [GR99] in the role of T, we obtain an algorithm of the desired complexity that always accepts a cycle free graph (see below).
-Our analysis is thus focused on the case that G is not cycle-free.
+Our analysis is thus focused on the case that G is not cycle-free, and, specifically, on establishing the third item of the following lemma.